 Types of ERP software

-MRPII and ERP were developed to support the information management needs of manufacturers and distributors.
-More recently, the term ERP has become the general name for any integrated business management application suite.
-You can now find ERP systems for retail, services businesses, wholesale distribution, utilities, hospitals and just about any other kind of business you can think of.
+Although MRP II and ERP were developed to support the information management needs of manufacturers and distributors, more recently, ERP has become the general name for any integrated business management application suite.
+You can now find ERP systems for retail, service businesses, wholesale distribution, utilities, hospitals and just about any other kind of business you can think of.

-These ERPs usually contain the same or similar functionality for the basic processes that all businesses share, such as customer order management, billing and collection, inventory management, financial accounting, payroll and human resources and, in addition, specific needs of their business, like dispatching personnel and vehicles, scheduling appointments or tracking service use.
+These ERPs usually contain the same or similar functionality for the basic processes that all businesses share, such as customer order management, billing and collection, inventory management, financial accounting, payroll and HR.
+In addition, they support specific needs of the business, like dispatching personnel and vehicles, scheduling appointments or tracking service use.